Aaheer17/Benchmarking_Calorimeter_Shower_Simulation_Generative_AI/README.md

 # Benchmarking Calorimeter Shower Simulation using Generative AI

-In this project we are comparing 4 different Generative AI models on Calorimeter Shower Simulation.
+In this work we propose a set of benmarking tools for comparing various Generative AI models for Calorimeter Shower Simulation.
 This project is inspired by [CaloChallenge 2022](https://calochallenge.github.io/homepage/).

-## Dataset
+## Datasets

 - Dataset 1 available at [Dataset 1](https://zenodo.org/records/8099322).
 - Dataset 2 available at [Dataset 2](https://zenodo.org/records/6366271).